Subrahmanyan Chandrasekhar: Early career

+Dispute with Eddington

+After graduating from Cambridge, Chandrasekhar, who was in close contact with Arthur Eddington, presented a full solution to his stellar equation at the Royal Astronomical Society meeting in 1935.
+Eddington booked a talk right after Chandrasekhar, where he openly criticized Chandrasekhar's theory.
+This depressed Chandrasekhar and sparked a scientific dispute.
+Eddington refused to accept a limit for the mass of a star and proposed an alternative model.

+Chandrasekhar sought support from prominent physicists like Léon Rosenfeld, Niels Bohr and Christian Møller who found Eddington's arguments lacking.
+The tension persisted through 1930s, as Eddington continued to openly criticize Chandrasekhar during meetings and the two compared each other's theories in publications.
+Chandrasekhar ultimately completed his theory of white dwarfs in 1939, receiving praise from others in the field.
+Eddington died in 1944, and despite their disagreements, Chandrasekhar continued to state that he admired Eddington and considered him a friend.

 World War II

 During World War II, Chandrasekhar worked at the Ballistic Research Laboratory at the Aberdeen Proving Ground in Maryland.
 While there, he worked on problems of ballistics, resulting in reports such as 1943's On the decay of plane shock waves, Optimum height for the bursting of a 105mm shell, On the Conditions for the Existence of Three Shock Waves, On the Determination of the Velocity of a Projectile from the Beat Waves Produced by Interference with the Waves of Modified Frequency Reflected from the Projectile and The normal reflection of a blast wave.
 Chandrasekhar's expertise in hydrodynamics led Robert Oppenheimer to invite him to join the Manhattan Project at Los Alamos, but delays in the processing of his security clearance prevented him from contributing to the project.
 It has been rumoured that he visited the Calutron project.